safetydave/homeschooler/README.md

 ## More

-Designed with maximum ease and flexibility of homeschooling in mind:
+### Highlights

+Designed for the discerning homeschooler:

-* Children set to 3 but configurable
+* Children set to 3 but configurable, for whenever a different configuration of children is appealing
-* Two solvers available: breadth first search & simulated annealing
+* Two solvers available - breadth first search & simulated annealing - to suit your homeschooling mood.
+Whether you feel like you're on the frontier, or it's just a roll of the dice

-Also an exploratory [notebook](https://github.com/safetydave/homeschooler/blob/main/homeschooler.ipynb) with a third bonus brute force solver.

-Todos:

-0. Todos in `runner.py`
-1. Satisfy more awesomeness criteria
-2. Tune solver selection & parameters like temperature
+* Max number of solve steps is configurable, if you need an answer, any answer, quick

+### Notes

+Here's how I landed on this implementation:

+* I first thought of some sort of swapping algorithm to balance pairs of tasks, but realised there were scenarios requiring complex multi-swaps, taking us further away from the solution in the process
+* Thinking about optimisation, I was keen to try simulated annealing, so defined states & neighbours
+* I played around with different hyperparams for simulated annealing, and compared it to brute force approach
+* Decided instead to implement breadth first search as it was looking more like a graph problem and I had all the ingredients
+* Some of this in the exploratory [notebook](https://github.com/safetydave/homeschooler/blob/main/homeschooler.ipynb), which also includes the bonus brute force solver, for those days you know which

+What I would do next:

+* Write a go script
+* Experiment more with symmetry (n! symmetrical solutions for n children?) & limiting state space
-3. Visualise search
+* Visualise state space and search